- Travel and Places»

-While traveling down to the southern-most tip of the Great Ocean Road, we drove right through the lush green tree ferns of this beautiful rainforest.
-Unfortunately, we didn't have time to stop and explore this national park, because we were running out of daylight on our way to see the 12 Apostles.
-Hopefully someone else reading this can fill us in on this place.
+While traveling down to the southernmost tip of the Great Ocean Road, we drove right through the lush green tree ferns of Great Otway National Park's beautiful rainforest.
+Unfortunately, we didn't have time to stop and explore this park because we were running out of daylight on our way to see the Twelve Apostles in time for sunset.
 It seemed as if we were driving through a time warp to a whole different world.
-It was amazing how quickly the landscape changed, while driving through this area.
+It was amazing how quickly the landscape changed while driving through this area.
 We really wished we had more time to stop and see this fascinating park.

 Twelve Apostles Marine National Park

 We got to see the picturesque views of these intriguing rock formations by the sea created from years of land erosion.
-It was stunning to see at sunset!
+The Twelve Apostles were stunning, especially at sunset!
 Many photos were taken because they were just so spectacular.
-Definitely pay attention to the warning signs that are posted.
+Definitely, pay attention to the warning signs that are posted.
 They don't want you getting too close to the unstable cliffs and they ask that you stay behind the fence.
 The signs actually say "You may fall and DIE!"
 Which seems very blunt, but true.

-NOTE: it may be difficult to find a place that is still serving dinner after sunset in the surrounding areas, so plan ahead!
+NOTE: We found it very difficult to find a place that was still open for dinner after sunset in the surrounding areas, so plan ahead!